AsafMesi/packet-loss-simulation/README.md

-# Complete Guide: Comparing TCP and UDP with a Simple Example
+# Comparing TCP and UDP with a Simple Example

 This guide will walk you through the process of creating client-server scripts for both TCP and UDP protocols to demonstrate the differences in data transmission reliability.
 We will also cover how to simulate network issues using `netem` and create a Bash script to automate the process.